danieldkim/charlotte/README.md

 rendered on the server in node, `this` in your ready handler is the global `window.charlotte` object.

-### Charlotte browser tab
+### Charlotte browser tab page

-Most pages in your app will be loaded into a charlotte browser tab.
+Most pages in your app will be loaded into a page of a tab in a charlotte browser.
 Tabs maintain history as you load pages into them.
 You can go back and you can reload.
 This is when you'll want to override anchor tag click handlers to load linked pages into the current tab, or to go back in the history.

     function(callback) {
       var self = this,